News

 A daily global contemporary art digest powered by the curator assistant and the research corpus.
 Each item pairs a fresh announcement or report with concise context about the artist and the publishing institution.

-Harvest status: Idle
+Harvest status: Completed

 Target publication: https://news.institution.art